A brief history of workhorse strikers on the wing from Heskey to Kuyt & beyond

 Others have played the unorthodox winger role with similar vigour.

-In 2017-18, the six-foot-three Collin Quaner — a player who once scored an incredible Tony Popovic-style own goal — jostled his way to four assists from out wide at Huddersfield.
+Jon Walters, for example, spent much of his Stoke career on the wing, often reaping unexpected rewards from the position.
+And in 2017-18, the six-foot-three Collin Quaner — a player who once scored an incredible Tony Popovic-style own goal — jostled his way to four assists from out wide at Huddersfield.

 There are more glamorous examples too.
 Nerds will scream ‘Raumdeuter!’, but when Thomas Müller plays out wide for Bayern or Germany, he’s essentially a rich man’s Dirk Kuyt, using his nous and athleticism to get into goalscoring positions with nary a step-over in sight.

 Clearly, unorthodox wingers exist in droves.
 But why?